LauraHenocq/todolist-back/README.md

 Create a file `.env`.

-Init it with the variable PORT to define which port do you want to use and the variable MONGO_URI (MongoDB database url).
+Init it with the variable PORT to define which port do you want to use (3000 by default) and the variable MONGO_URI (MongoDB database url, see the value in the docker-compose.yml file).

 Then complete it with the private values for your database.

 ### 3.

-Run the project with docker by using the command `docker-compose up --build`, then go the app on `http://localhost:3000`.
+Run the project with docker by using the command `docker-compose up --build`, then go the app on `http://localhost:3000/tasks`.

 ## Tests